 To calculate gross income, you simply need to add the amounts reported on all your tax slips and records from the above sources.

-It is crucial that you report ALL income and verify amounts against your T4, pay stubs, business statements, investment records and any other documentation.
+In other words, you have to report ALL income and verify amounts against your T4, pay stubs, business statements, investment records and any other documentation.

 What are Tax Deductions in Yukon?